-The Danish manufacturing confidence indicator rose to -1 in November 2018 from -2 in the previous month.
-Improvements were seen in production expectations (29 from 21 in October) and stocks of finished goods (14 from 9); while prospects regarding the level of new orders was unchanged (-17, the same as in October).
-Business Confidence in Denmark averaged -1.12 Index Points from 2005 until 2018, reaching an all time high of 14 Index Points in September of 2006 and a record low of -35 Index Points in April of 2009.
+The manufacturing confidence indicator in Denmark increased to -5 in August 2019 from -7 in the previous month.
+This was the highest reading since May, due to an improvement in production expectations (12 vs 9 in July).
+Meanwhile, sentiment deteriorated regarding the stocks of finished goods (14 vs 16) and new order levels (-14 vs -13).
+Business Confidence in Denmark averaged -1.29 Index Points from 2005 until 2019, reaching an all time high of 14 Index Points in September of 2006 and a record low of -33 Index Points in February of 2009.

 Business Confidence in Denmark is expected to be -6.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Business Confidence in Denmark to stand at -2.00 in 12 months time.
 In the long-term, the Denmark Business Confidence is projected to trend around -1.00 Index Points in 2020, according to our econometric models.